 What tools are you packing, and which ones can you live without?
 Here, we’ve got a list of the top tools every man should have in his toolbox but – like all lists – these are by no means essentials.
 It depends on what jobs you’re planning on doing – you wouldn’t bring a knife to a gun fight, would you?
-Anyway, here are 10 tools every man should have in his toolbox that are useful for a wide range of automotive jobs.
+Or rather, you wouldn’t bring a utility knife to a flat head screwdriver fight,right?
+Anyway, here are 10 tools every man should have in his toolbox that are useful for a wide range of automotive (and household) jobs.

-A torque wrench is an absolute must for every enthusiast’s tool box, even if all you’ll ever do is rotate tires.
-It’s function is to allow the operator to tighten a nut or bolt to an exact specification.
+A torque wrench is an absolute must for every automotive enthusiast’s tool box, even if all you’ll ever do is rotate tires.
+It’s function is to allow the operator to tighten a nuts and bolts to an exact specification.
 Torque wrenches come in a wide variety of types and sizes, but it’s important to note that more expensive doesn’t necessarily make it better for your application.
 Going back to our example, if you’re just rotating tires, then a simple, old school beam torque wrench is sufficient, as long as its used properly.
 For someone with greater needs, split beam torque wrenches are extremely popular and can be purchased at a reasonable price.

 If you’re going to be doing any electrical troubleshooting on your car, you’ll need a digital multimeter to measure voltage and current into to diagnose the source of the problem.
 While there are plenty of multimeters to choose from, most are geared toward use by electronics technician.
 As an automotive DIYer, the following are the functions you’re most likely to need: measuring Volts DC and AC, measuring resistance in OHMs, measuring Frequency Hertz (Hz). and a 10 megaohm (MΩ) impedance (to be able to diagnose sensitive automotive electronics).